-The Company has adopted the BBPLC Thrift Savings Plan (referred to as the "401(k) Plan") effective January 1, 1980.
+The Company has adopted the Barclays 401 (k) Plan ("401 (k) Plan") effective January 1, 1980.
 Eligible employees may elect to participate in the plan at any time during the year.
-Employees who formally elect to participate may contribute any amount from 2% to 50% of their base pay on a pre-tax basis each pay period, subject to IRS Limits.
-Additionally, employees who formally elect to participate may contribute 2% to 6% of their base pay on an after-tax basis to the 401(k) plan each pay period, subject to IRS Service Limits.
-The combined pre-tax and after-tax contributions may not exceed 50% of eligible compensation.
-Employees age 50 or over who have reached the IRS maximum pre-tax dollar limit in a plan year may make catch-up contributions up to 25% of their base pay on a pre-tax basis up to the IRS catch-up limit for the year.
+Employees who formally elect to participate may contribute any amount from 2% to 50% of their base pay each pay period as pre-tax contributions, Roth 401 (k) after-tax contributions, or a combination.
+The combined pre-tax and Roth 401 (k) after-tax contributions are subject to the IRS limit of \$17,500 in 2013.
+Additionally, employees who formally elect to participate may contribute 2% to 6% of their base pay on an after-tax basis to the 401 (k) plan each pay period.
+The combined pre-tax, Roth 401 (k) after-tax and traditional after-tax contributions may not exceed 50% of eligible compensation.
+Employees age 50 or over who have reached the 401 (k) Plan or IRS maximum allowable pre-tax and/or Roth 401 (k) after-tax contribution limit in a plan year may contribute catch-up contributions up to \$5,500 for 2013 on a pre-tax or Roth 401 (k) after-tax basis up to the IRS catch-up limit for the year.

-The Company matches all or a portion of employee pre-tax contributions through employer matching contributions.
-For every \$1.00 an employee contributes on a pre-tax basis (up to 6% of eligible compensation each pay period), the Company contributes \$1.00 (\$1.50 for employees whose annualized eligible compensation is \$60,000 dollars or less).
+The Company matches all or a portion of employee pretax and/or Roth 401 (k) after-tax contributions through employer matching contributions.
+For every \$1.00 an employee contributes on a pre-tax basis (up to 6% of eligible compensation each pay period), the Company contributes \$1.00 (\$1.50 for employees whose annualized eligible compensation is sixty thousand dollars or less).
+The maximum annual match available under the 401 (k) Plan is \$15,300.
 The matching contributions vest with the employee on a graduated scale based on completed years of service.
+Catch-up contributions and traditional after-tax contributions are not eligible for employer matching contributions.